 Completed masterpieces can be exported using Audio Copy and iTunes File Sharing, and the app also integrates with Audiobus.

 On the desktop, Panic's Transmit is a perfectly decent FTP client.
-But when it was first released for iPad, Transmit for iOS felt rather more like the future.
+But when it was first released for iPad, Transmit felt rather more like the future.
 It was smart and elegant, utilising all of the then-new iOS features, such as Share sheets.